-Audi has been spotted testing a new electric crossover to slot in between the Q5 and Q7.
-It will go by the name Q6 E-Tron, and there will be both regular and coupe-like Sportback body styles, as well as a high-performance Q6 RS E-Tron option.
+Audi has been spotted testing an electric crossover to slot in between the Q5 and Q7.
+It will go by the name Q6 E-Tron, and there will be both regular and coupe-like Sportback body styles, as well as a high-performance RS Q6 E-Tron variant.

-The Q6 E-Tron is a twin with the electric Macan currently in development at Porsche, with both vehicles sharing Volkswagen Group's new PPE platform for premium EVs.
-Due to delays, the vehicles are now expected to arrive only in early 2024, likely as 2024 models.
+The Q6 E-Tron is a twin with the electric Porsche Macan currently in development, and both vehicles share Volkswagen Group's new PPE platform for premium EVs.
+Due to delays, the vehicles are now expected to go on sale only in early 2024, likely as 2024 models.
 The Q6 E-Tron was originally due in 2022 and the Macan EV in 2023.

-The Q6 E-Tron is expected to be slightly bigger than the Q5, just as the Q4 E-Tron is slightly bigger than the Q3.
-No specs have been revealed but we know the PPE platform will have an 800-volt electrical system and range capabilities of 300 miles or more.
+The Q6 E-Tron looks to be slightly bigger than the Q5, just as the Q4 E-Tron is slightly bigger than the Q3.
+No specs have been revealed, but we know the PPE platform will have an 800-volt electrical system and range capabilities of 300 miles or more.

 For the Macan EV, we know the platform will feature a 98-kwh battery pack and an electric motor driving each axle.
-At least one Macan EV grade will deliver a combined output of more than 603 hp and 740 lb-ft of torque, something we might also see in the aforementioned Q6 RS E-Tron.
+At least one Macan EV grade will deliver a combined output of more than 603 hp, something we might also see in the aforementioned RS Q6 E-Tron.